Authored By: Northwest Justice Project

 *Do not bring your children with you, if you can help it.
 The judge probably will not let them sit in the courtroom.

 You will need to let the creditor’s lawyer know which of your property is exempt.
-There is more information on exempt property later in this publication.
+We talk more about exempt property below.

 *Be ready.
-Before you go to court, find out whether you have exempt wages or property.
-Take all documents and information with you that the order tells you to.
-Read How to Claim Personal Property Exemptions and Money that Cannot be Taken From You to Pay off a Debt
+Before you go to court, find out if you have exempt wages or property.
+Take all documents and information with you the order tells you to.
+Read How to Claim Personal Property Exemptions and Money that Cannot be Taken From You to Pay off a Debt.

 You do not have to answer a question if you think the answer would be an admission of a crime, like fraud or theft.
 If you think this might be the case, ask the judge for time to talk to a lawyer.

 You do not have to give the creditor’s lawyer any money or property at the supplemental hearing.
-All you have to do is provide information about income and property.
+All you have to do is give information about income and property.

 *Do not agree to any voluntary account deductions.
 You should not give the creditor’s lawyer direct access to any bank accounts.
 If you have two or more creditors, and you give one creditor authority for an automatic account deduction, you are at risk of getting your wages garnished and money you voluntarily agreed to pay taken from your bank account at the same time.